samar-703/Vyapaar/README.md

 - Smart lead scoring and qualification
 - Automated message generation
 - Engagement tracking and analytics
+- Note: It uses your X API keys to function

 ### 🔄 A/B Testing
 - Sophisticated campaign testing